mfreema5/Thesis/Spring-2015/restructure/starting-over.md

   * Evaluation panels (which include practitioners)

 #### How to prepare (&ldquo;Future Research&rdquo;) (a.k.a., Mike rambles on)

+(How can I make this more research-question like?)

-* Minimizing use of jargon and TLAs
+* Minimize use of jargon and TLAs
-* Updating format of journal articles
+* Update format of journal articles
 * Update online presentation of research/articles
   * Bundle commentary and response with original artifact?
   * Embed links to references?
 To citations?
 To practical impact?